-Like sociohistorical context, the cultural context is a broad influence on the development of all people at all ages in life.
+Like sociohistorical context, we are embedded in a cultural context that influences us at all ages in life.
 Culture refers to a set of customs, knowledge, attitudes, and values that are shared by members of a group and are learned early in life through interactions with group members (Markus & Kitayama, 1991).
-We are immersed in culture, which influences all of our contexts and includes the processes used by people as they make meaning or think through interactions with group members (Mistry et al., 2016; Yoshikawa et al., 2016).
+We are immersed in culture, which influences all of our contexts and includes the processes used by people as they make meaning or think through interactions with group members (Jones & Mistry, 2019).

 Early studies of culture and human development took the form of cross-cultural research, comparing individuals and groups from different cultures to examine how these universal processes worked in different contexts (Mistry & Dutta, 2015).
 Yet research that defines normative development based on Western samples leads to narrow views of human development that do not consider the variety of contexts in which people live.
-At the extreme, differences in human development within other cultural groups might be viewed as abnormal and harmful (Cole & Packer, 2015).
+At the extreme, differences in human development within other cultural groups might be viewed as abnormal and harmful (Packer & Cole, 2020).

 Most classic theories and research on human development are based on Western samples because researchers once believed that the processes of human development were universal.
 More recent observations suggest that development varies dramatically with cultural context (Keller, 2017).
 Consider milestones, such as the average age that infants begin to walk.
 In Uganda, infants begin to walk at about 10 months of age, in France at about 15 months, and in the United States at about 12 months.
 These differences are influenced by parenting practices that vary by culture.
 African parents tend to handle infants in ways that stimulate walking, by playing games that allow infants to practice jumping and walking skills (Hopkins & Westra, 1989; Super, 1981).
-The cultural context in which individuals live influences the timing and expression of many aspects of development, even physical developments, such as walking, long thought to be a matter of biological maturation (Mistry, 2013).
+The cultural context in which individuals live influences the timing and expression of many aspects of development, even physical developments, such as walking, long thought to be a matter of biological maturation (Amir & McAuliffe, 2020).
 Applying principles of development derived from Western samples to children of other cultures may yield misleading conclusions about children's capacities (Keller, 2017).

-There is a growing trend favoring cultural research, which examines how culture itself influences development, over cross-cultural research, which simply examines differences across cultures (Cole & Packer, 2015).
-Cultural research examines development and culture as fused entities that mutually interact, with culture inherent in all domains of development and a contributor to the context in which we are embedded, transmitting values, attitudes, and beliefs that shape our thoughts, beliefs, and behaviors (Miller et al., 2020; Mistry & Dutta, 2015).
-The shift toward cultural research permits the examination of the multiple subcultures that exist within a society (Oyserman, 2016, 2017).
+There is a growing trend favoring cultural research, which examines how culture itself influences development, over cross-cultural research, which simply examines differences across cultures (Packer & Cole, 2020).
+Cultural research views development and culture as fused entities that mutually interact, with culture inherent in all domains of development and a contributor to the context in which we are embedded, transmitting values, attitudes, and beliefs that shape our thoughts, beliefs, and behaviors (Amir & McAuliffe, 2020; Jones & Mistry, 2019; J. G. Miller et al., 2020).
+The shift toward cultural research permits the examination of the multiple subcultures that exist within a society (Oyserman, 2017).
 North American culture is not homogeneous; many subcultures exist, defined by factors such as ethnicity (e.g., African American, Asian American), religion (e.g., Christian, Muslim), geography (e.g., southern, midwestern), and others, as well as combinations of these factors.
 Current trends in cultural research document diversity and emphasize understanding how the historical, cultural, and subcultural contexts in which we live influence development throughout our lives.